magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

-At the moment the `authenticate-user` function is only declared, because to respect the separation of concern principle we'll define it later inside a new `modern-cljs.login` namespace which is going to be declared int corresponding `login.clj` CLJ source file.
+At the moment the `authenticate-user` function is only declared, because to respect the separation of concern principle we'll define it later inside a new `modern-cljs.login` namespace which is going to be declared in the corresponding `login.clj` CLJ source file.

-Keep in mind that we're now working on the server-side, which means we're coding with CLJ not CLJS.
+Keep in mind that we're now working on the server-side, which means we're coding with CLJ, not CLJS.

 ## login.clj